KibaOfficial/kio-tsbot/PRIVACY_POLICY.md

 ## Where Is Your Data Stored?

-- All data is stored on a private server located in Germany, within the European Union, inside local JSON files.
+- All data is stored on a private server located in Germany, within the European Union, inside a local SQLite database file.
+Some fields (like inventory or shipping pairs) are stored as JSON objects within this database.
 - The bot runs in a Docker container; no data is transmitted outside the operator's private infrastructure.

 ## Third Parties